Free shipping for orders over 120,00 Lei

 • Weight loss

-That's why it's very important to pay attention to all the signals your body gives you, and to discuss with your gynecologist even seemingly harmless changes.
-Because early ovarian cancer testing, diagnosis and treatment can save your life.
+That's why it's very important to pay attention to all the signals your body gives you, and to discuss even seemingly harmless changes with your gynecologist.
+Because early testing, diagnosis, and treatment of ovarian cancer can save your life.

-Doctors and researchers do not know exactly what the causes are, the field is still an object of study.
-But anyone who has ovaries can develop ovarian cancer.
+Doctors and researchers don't know exactly what causes it, and the field is still being studied.
+But anyone with ovaries can develop ovarian cancer.
 The risk increases with age, especially after age 50, or if:

-• You have inherited certain BRCA1 or BRCA2 gene mutations.
+• You have inherited certain mutations in the BRCA1 or BRCA2 genes.

 • Suffer from endometriosis or diabetes;